pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 U.S.-based team members anchor The Enterprise's compliance obligations, executive interfaces, and client-facing responsibilities that demand domestic presence.
 While Chapter 25 established the global virtual backbone, this chapter codifies how to identify, recruit, and develop U.S. talent that integrates seamlessly with distributed pods.
 The objective is to maintain a lean, high-impact stateside nucleus that owns regulatory stewardship, complex decision-making, and premium relationship management while leveraging global teams for throughput.

-The hybrid workforce modelâ€”combining global virtual teams with strategic U.S. hiresâ€”is the optimal structure for scaling a $10M+ empire.
+The hybrid workforce model—combining global virtual teams with strategic U.S. hires—is the optimal structure for scaling a $10M+ empire.
 Virtual teams provide cost efficiency and 24/5 coverage, while U.S. team members handle functions that require domestic presence: regulatory compliance, executive decision-making, premium client relationships, and strategic leadership.
 This chapter provides the complete blueprint for building, managing, and scaling this hybrid model.

 We will move through four structured sections matching the outline: key position identification (Section 26.1), recruitment and hiring (Section 26.2), employee development (Section 26.3), and compliance/administration (Section 26.4).
-Each section includes detailed workflows, templates, metrics, and integration points with the North Star Dashboard v3 for workforce analytics and the Empire Automation â€“ Financial Tracker for budgeting, payroll, and benefits planning.
+Each section includes detailed workflows, templates, metrics, and integration points with the North Star Dashboard v3 for workforce analytics and the Empire Automation – Financial Tracker for budgeting, payroll, and benefits planning.
 The result is a practical system for spinning up or evolving U.S. teams without bloating headcount or jeopardizing agility.

 This chapter assumes you've already implemented the virtual team systems from Chapter 25.
-The U.S. team complementsâ€”not replacesâ€”your virtual infrastructure.
+The U.S. team complements—not replaces—your virtual infrastructure.
 Together, they create a scalable, cost-efficient, and high-performing workforce that can grow with your empire from startup to $10M+ and beyond.

 ---